 Table 1 presents the knowledge levels of 100 respondents from the tribal community regarding various aspects of value-added milk products and their marketing.
 The findings indicate significant gaps in awareness and technical knowledge across all key areas:

-knowledge of milk-based value-added products: Only 38% of the respondents had awareness of common dairy products such as paneer, ghee, curd, and khoa.
+Knowledge of milk-based value-added products: Only 38% of the respondents had awareness of common dairy products such as paneer, ghee, curd, and khoa.
 The remaining 62% were unaware, indicating the need for basic orientation on milk product diversification.

 Milk Processing Methods: About 34% of respondents had some understanding of milk processing techniques like pasteurization and fermentation, while 66% lacked knowledge, reflecting a critical need for technical training.